Visit Joe's "sweet spot"

 The all-volunteer museum is a 501(c)(3) charity and is operated solely from donations and gift shop sales.
 We are not a city, county or state facility.
 Your tax-deductible donations to the non-profit museum are gratefully accepted.

 "We're Shoeless on a shoestring!"

-In addition to the Shoeless Joe Jackson Museum and Baseball Library, be sure and visit Joe's grave site where visitors leave baseballs, photos, notes and other mementos; the Shoeless Joe Jackson Memorial Ball Park where Joe first played baseball; and Shoeless Joe Jackson Plaza where a life-size bronze statue of Joe stands on a base made of bricks from the old Comiskey Ball Park in Chicago.
+In addition to the Shoeless Joe Jackson Museum, be sure and visit Joe's grave site where visitors leave baseballs, photos, notes and other mementos; the Shoeless Joe Jackson Memorial Ball Park where Joe first played baseball; and Shoeless Joe Jackson Plaza where a life-size bronze statue of Joe stands on a base made of bricks from the old Comiskey Ball Park in Chicago.
 To visit these sites, see the Main Menu under "Directions."

 It's cleaning time at the museum...

 Mike and Lori Wallach, from Hawthorn Woods, IL, and Travelers Rest, SC, are big Shoeless Joe fans and great supporters of the museum.
 They recently devoted time to cleaning and rearranging the museum's baseball library.

 The museum is a proud member of